 Suppose you add the Equipment entity family, Work History entity family, and Has Work History relationship family as query sources.
-Assuming that the Has Work History family relates the Equipment family to the Work History family, GE Digital APM will create an inner join between the Equipment and Work History families by default.
-As a result, the query results will return only Equipment records that are linked to a Work History record through the Has Work History relationship.
-The query results will not include any Equipment records that are not linked to a Work History record or any Work History records that are not linked to an Equipment record.
+Assuming that the Has Work History family relates the Equipment family to the Work History family, APM will create an inner join between the Equipment and Work History families by default.
+As a result, the query results will return only Equipment records that are linked to a Work History record through the Has Work History record or any Work History records that are not linked to a Work History record or any Work History records that are not linked to an Equipment record.

-About GE Digital APM Outer Joins
+About APM Outer Joins